Chris Henderson (Canadian musician): My Turn

 After slowly working away at a new album, Henderson returned to the studio to finish "My Turn" in 2013, and released it the following year.
 "Don't Miss Your Kiss Goodbye" was released as the lead single, and reached #47 on the Canadian BDS charts, making it the top wholly independent song on the charts at the time.
 The song also won the 2014 Saskatchewan Country Music Award for "Song of the Year" awarded to the writers including Henderson, Troy Kokol, and Willie Mack.

-The follow up single "I Sure Hope He Loves You" reached #51 on the BDS Charts as well, and Henderson was nominated for 5 SCMA awards that year.
+The follow-up single "I Sure Hope He Loves You" reached #51 on the BDS Charts as well, and Henderson was nominated for 5 SCMA awards that year.

 The Charm

 The Charm was Henderson's 3rd full-length album, and was released in 2017.
 The lead single, "My Regret" reached #47 on the Canadian Country Mediabase chart, and remained in that position for four weeks.

-The follow up single, "Kissing Sadie" reached #75 on the charts in Canada, and was also nominated for an Alberta Country Music award for "Songwriter(s) of the Year".
+The follow-up single, "Kissing Sadie" reached #75 on the charts in Canada, and was also nominated for an Alberta Country Music award for "Songwriter(s) of the Year".
 It was eligible because Henderson's co-writers, Joni DeLaurier and Mike Little, both reside in Alberta.

 Point of View

-Point of View is Henderson's 4th studio project, and was released on October 4th, 2019.
-The album's lead single, "I'll Be Your Mountain" was released in January of 2019, and reached at peak of #72 on the Canadian charts.
+Point of View is Henderson's 4th studio project, and was released on October 4, 2019.
+The album's lead single, "I'll Be Your Mountain" was released in January 2019, and reached at peak of #72 on the Canadian charts.

-To celebrate the project's release, Henderson performed at The Artesian in Regina, Saskatchewan, on the evening of October 4th; Poor Nameless Boy, Kevin Knopf, and JJ Voss were supporting acts.
+To celebrate the project's release, Henderson performed at The Artesian in Regina, Saskatchewan, on the evening of October 4; Poor Nameless Boy, Kevin Knopf, and JJ Voss were supporting acts.